Thermodynamic-RAM Technology Stack: Introduction

 Given the success of recent advancements in machine learning algorithms combined with the hardware power dilemma, an immense pressure exists for the development neuromorphic computer hardware.
 The Human Brain Project and the BRAIN Initiative with funding of over EUR 1.190 billion and USD 3 billion respectively partly aim to reverse engineer the brain in order to build brain-like hardware \cite{hampton2014european,insel2013nih}.
 DARPA's recent SyNAPSE program funded two large American tech companies IBM and HP as well as research giant HRL labs and aimed to develop a new type of cognitive computer similar to the form and function of a mammalian brain.
+The recent Nanotechnology-Inspired Grand Challenge for Future Computing in the United States \cite{chennanotechnology} was formed to "Create a new type of computer that can proactively interpret and learn from data, solve unfamiliar problems using what it has learned, and operate with the energy efficiency of the human brain."
 CogniMem is commercializing a k-nearest neighbor application specific integrated circuit (ASIC) for pattern classification, a common machine learning task found in diverse applications \cite{mccormick2014applying}.
 Stanford's Neurogrid, a computer board using mixed digital and analog computation to simulate a network, is yet another approach at neuromorphic hardware \cite{benjamin2014neurogrid}.
 Manchester University's SpiNNaker is another hardware platform utilizing parallel cores to simulate biologically realistic spiking neural networks\cite{navaridas2013spinnaker}.
 IBM's neurosynaptic core and TrueNorth cognitive computing system resulted from the SyNAPSE program \cite{esser2013cognitive}.
-All these platforms have yet to prove utility along the path towards mass adoption and none have solved the foundational problem of memory-process separation.
+All these platforms have yet to prove utility along the path towards mass adoption, and none have yet solved the foundational problem of memory-process separation.

 More rigorous theoretical frameworks are also being developed for the neuromorphic computing field.
 Recently, Traversa and Ventra have introduced the idea of `universal memcomputing machines', a general-purpose computing machine that has the same computational power as a non-deterministic Universal Turing Machine showing intrinsic parallelization and functional polymorphism \cite{traversa2014universal}.
 Their system and other similar proposals employ a relatively new electronic component, the memristor, whose instantaneous state is a function of its past states.
 In other words, it has memory, and like a biological synapse, it can be used as a subcomponent for computation while at the same time storing a unit of data.
 A previous study by Thomas et al. demonstrated that the memristor can better be used to implement neuromorphic hardware than traditional CMOS electronics \cite{thomas2013memristor}.